Laryngitis Treatment in Port Neches, TX

 Laryngitis is when the voice box, or larynx, becomes inflamed.
 This causes your voice to be raspy and hoarse.
 Most of the time, it doesn’t last more than two weeks.
 However, in some cases, laryngitis can last longer than two weeks, in which case it’s considered to be chronic.

 ENT specialist Boyd Herndon, DO has extensive experience treating laryngitis.
-If you’re experiencing symptoms of laryngitis, contact M Boyd Herndon, DO today to schedule an appointment in Port Neches, right outside of Beaumont.
-Give our office a call at (409) 729-6401 or request an appointment through our secure online form.
+If you’re experiencing symptoms of laryngitis in the Beaumont area, contact M Boyd Herndon, DO today to schedule an appointment.
+Give our office in Port Neches a call at (409) 729-6401 or request an appointment through our secure online form.

 Laryngitis is usually a side effect of another illness, such as:

 In other cases, laryngitis is brought on by environmental factors, like overuse of your voice and improper singing techniques.

 Initially you may go to your primary care physician who will give you a physical exam to feel you neck.
 Your doctor will check for lumps or tenderness and check your nose, mouth and throat.

 If the symptoms are bad enough or have been going on longer than two weeks, you may be referred to an otolaryngologist like Dr. Herndon.
 He will do a more in-depth exam that will look closely at your vocal cords to see what they look like.

 For most patients, home remedy is the common treatment for laryngitis and you larynx will heal over time.
 Some remedies include:

 - Resting your vocal cords

 - Drinking plenty of liquid (while avoiding alcohol and caffeine)